Endogen/OpenCryptoBot/res/about.md

 Please visit the [homepage](https://endogen.github.io/OpenCryptoBot) to get detailed descriptions and examples for all available commands and to read up on latest news regarding this bot.

 🔹 *Usage*
-You can use this bot directly (DM the bot) or add him to your group by adding user @opencryptobot.
+You can use this bot directly by chatting with him (user @OpenCryptoBot) or add him to your group by clicking [here](https://telegram.me/OpenCryptoBot?startgroup=add).
 If you like to run your own instance of the bot on your own server, that's possible too.
 Visit the [homepage](https://endogen.github.io/OpenCryptoBot) to see how that works.

 🔹 *Development*
 This bot ist open source and the source code can be found at [GitHub](https://github.com/Endogen/OpenCryptoBot).
 The bot is written in Python and was developed by @endogen.